Glamping and Camping

 Orchard Glamping Sturzaker House Farm Bruna Hill Catterall Preston PR3 1QB 07725185366

 The pods guarantee a cosy night’s sleep with great insulation, heating and double-glazed doors and windows – this is definitely a few steps up from regular camping.
-Each one is nestled into its own bank next to a dry stone wall to protect you from the elements, should they decide to be unkind.
+Each one is nestled into its own bank next to a dry stone wall to protect you from the elements and all have their own bespoke wooden patio shelter with festoon lighting.

 Inside there is a fully-equipped kitchenette and tasteful crockery, along with an array of utensils, and stowaway wooden tables and chairs.
 Sleeping up to four (five at a push in the Green Top pods), each has a handmade double bed with a pocket-sprung mattress and sofa bed – ideal for adventurous families.
 Bedding and towels are provided.
 Each pod has its own fire bowl that doubles as a barbecue and comes with free kiln-dried wood – just add marshmallows!